MuOssama/FlappyBird-PythonGame/README.md

 # Flappy Bird PythonGame
-Flappy bird is a game made by me with Python and PYGAME library
+Flappy bird is a game made by me with python and pygame library